adrior11/check24-best-combination-submission/README.md

 $ pnpm i
 $ pnpm run dev
 ```
-The frontend should now be accessible with `Astro` on [localhost:4321](http://localhost:4321)
+The frontend should now be accessible with `Astro` on [http://localhost:4321](http://localhost:4321)

 ### 📈 Dashboards
-Once you've started the containerized environment, additional dashboard and utilities become available.
+Once you've started the containerized environment, additional dashboards and utilities become available.

 #### Apollo Sandbox
 You can test the GraphQL endpoints via the Apollo gateway at the Apollo Sandbox: [http://localhost:4000](http://localhost:4000)